AI-generated

 History

-2. On July 23, 1984, Labor Arbiter Raymundo R. Valenzuela rendered judgment in favor of private respondents.
+1. July 23, 1984: Labor Arbiter Raymundo R. Valenzuela rendered judgment in favor of private respondents, ordering payment of gratuity pay.

 Facts

-• Some employees resigned after filing the complaint on February 8, 1982.
+• Resignation of Some Employees: Three private respondents (Refuerzo, Pascual, Mamaril) resigned after the complaint was filed on February 8, 1982.

 Arguments of the Petitioners

-• The board resolutions dated August 17, 1981 and September 1, 1981 are ultra vires because Asuncion Lopez Gonzales was not duly notified of the special meetings.
+• Ultra Vires & Lack of Notice: Petitioners argued that the August 17 and September 1, 1981 board resolutions were ultra vires and invalid because petitioner Asuncion Lopez Gonzales was not notified of the special meetings where they were passed.

-• The resolutions were not ratified by the stockholders during the Annual Stockholders' Meeting on March 1, 1982, as required by Section 28 1/2 of the Corporation Law (Section 40 of the Corporation Code).
+• Non-Ratification by Stockholders: Petitioners contended that the resolutions had no force and effect because they were not ratified by the stockholders during the Annual Stockholders' Meeting on March 1, 1982, as allegedly required by Section 28 1/2 of the Corporation Law (Section 40 of the Corporation Code).

 Arguments of the Respondents